Often overshadowed by its big sister Tokyo, Osaka is an incredible city with arguably the best culinary scene in Japan.

 – Enjoy some retail therapy at the Asia Pacific Trade Center.

 Final Thoughts on Where to Stay in Osaka

 Osaka is one of the coolest cities in Japan!
-There are so many unique and wonderful things to do in Osaka, like feast yourself at street food stalls and 5 star restaurants, drink coffee at the original cat café, indulge in some of the best green tea in the world, and watch a puppet show at Bunraku!
+There are so many unique things to do in Osaka, like feast yourself at street food stalls and 5 star restaurants, drink coffee at the original cat café, indulge in some of the best green tea in the world, and watch a puppet show at Bunraku!
 (Osaka is the home of the distinctive Japanese art of puppetry, which dates back in the 1600s.)

 This guide was written to help you pick the best place to stay in Osaka based on your travel style!
 And remember, if you can’t decide where to stay in Osaka, stay in __ neighborhood for convenience, and Namba for the nightlife.

 Osaka has been highlighted as one of the world’s most desirable cities to visit and is on the list of “52 Places to Go in 2017” for its fascinating attractions and food scene, so what are you waiting for?!